0xRF/AdelaideID/readme.md

-# AdelaideID
+# Adelaide ID

 Find marking workshops, practicals and exams error-prone and tedious?
-AdelaideID makes taking attendance easy, allowing you to validate and mark students with a simple barcode-scan of the back of the ID card.
+Adelaide ID makes taking attendance easy, allowing you to validate and mark students with a simple barcode-scan of the back of the ID card.
 The project is designed for mobile and can be installed as a [progressive web app (PWA)](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DAndroid&oco=0).

 Web and Database Computing (Semester 1, 2022) group project by Rowan Fimmano, Javad Hamidi, Mitchell Kempen and Zhaohan Liu.